liviu-/ding/README.md

 ![usage_gif](gif/usage.gif)

 Tired of `$ sleep 4231; beep`?
 This is a very simple solution to help with short-term time management.
 The beep sound uses the motherboard audio, so it works even if your speakers are muted, but not if you muted the PC speakers :stuck_out_tongue: .
-Furthermore, it works wherever there's a terminal ant that includes ssh sessions.
+Furthermore, it works wherever there's a terminal, and that includes ssh sessions.

 - No dependencies :dizzy:
 - Install with `pip` or just copy the binary somewhere in `$PATH` :sparkles: